Roiqk7/Terminal-Chess/docs/scenes.md

 #### Input Options

 - `q` - Return to the main menu
+-
+#### Description

+Help menus are displayed when the user presses `h` in any scene.
+The help will provide the user with basic information on how to navigate the scene and what the scene is about.
+There are multiple help menus depending on the scene you are in to ensure that the help menu is always relevant... and well... helpful.

 ### Credits

 #### Input Options

 - `q` - Return to the main menu

+#### Description

+The credits show all the special thanks to various projects that were used in the creation of this application.
+The credits are displayed when the user presses `c` in the main menu.

 ### GameModeMenu